wdporter/i-am-that-vuepress/55-give-up-all-and-you-gain-all/readme.md

 **Questioner:**&ensp;What is your state at the present moment?

-**Maharaj:**&ensp;A state of non-experiencing.
-In it all experience is included.
+**Maharaj:**&ensp;A state of non-experiëncing.
+In it all experiënce is included.

-**Q:**&ensp;Can you enter into the mind and heart of another man and share his experience?
+**Q:**&ensp;Can you enter into the mind and heart of another man and share his experiënce?

 **M:**&ensp;No. Such things require special training.
 I am like a dealer in wheat.
 I know little about breads and cakes.
 Even the taste of a wheat-gruel I may not know.
 But about the wheat grain I know all and well.
-I know the source of all experience.
-But the innumerable particular forms experience can take I do not know.
+I know the source of all experiënce.
+But the innumerable particular forms experiënce can take I do not know.
 Nor do I need to know.
 From moment to moment, the little I need to know to live my life, I somehow happen to know.

-**Q:**&ensp;Your particular existence and my particular existence, do they both exist in the mind of <span data-tippy-content="One of the gods of the Hindu trinity: Brahma, the creator; Vishnu, the preserver; Shiva, the destroyer.">Brahma</span>?
+**Q:**&ensp;Your particular existence and my particular existence, do they both exist in the mind of <span data-tippy-content="One of the gods of the Hindu trinity: Brahma, the creätor; Vishnu, the preserver; Shiva, the destroyer.">Brahma</span>?

 **M:**&ensp;The universal is not aware of the particular.
 The existence as a person is a personal matter.
 A person exists in time and space, has name and shape, beginning and end; the universal includes all persons and the absolute is at the root of and beyond all.